Marijuana and Body Pain

 A once-controversial topic is becoming less taboo.
 With marijuana recently getting legalized in New Jersey and New York, it’s only a matter of time before legal marijuana comes to a store near you.
 Before recreational legalization, a medical marijuana card was a legal requirement to use marijuana medicinally.
 Some of the reasons people use marijuana medicinally are body pain, arthritis, headaches, depression, anxiety, seizures, multiple sclerosis, lupus, and many other conditions.

 With the opioid epidemic in the country still being such a significant issue in the USA, some people have turned to medical marijuana in place of pain killers.
 Could that lead to other problems since it would be replacing one issue with another?
 A study conducted by Harvard found that patients who have access to medical marijuana reduced opioid prescriptions.
+If you’re interested in seeing a visual of the opioid epidemic in the United States, click here to view an interactive map.
 While this isn’t a cure to the opioid problem and doesn’t conclude whether access to marijuana decreased the use of opioids, this is terrific news as it offers a promising outlook.

 What’s the difference between CBD and THC?